-Food Assistance Program (FAP) for Legal Immigrants - On June 10, 2012, the U.S. District Court formally dismissed the claims in Case No C11-119 MJP based on an earlier ruling by the Ninth Circuit Court of Appeals.
+FAP for Legal Immigrants - On June 10, 2012, the U.S. District Court formally dismissed the claims in Case No C11-119 MJP based on an earlier ruling by the Ninth Circuit Court of Appeals.
 This action by the US District Court fully resolved the FAP lawsuit (see February 2011).
 Because the state budget changed, the Department no longer needed to eliminate FAP.
 The Department moved forward with implementing a change in FAP benefit levels.
-The SFY 2012 Supplemental Budget approved by the Legislature funded FAP at only 50% of the benefit level for the federal Supplemental Nutrition Assistance Program (SNAP), to be effective July 1, 2012.
+The SFY 2012 Supplemental Budget approved by the Legislature funded FAP at only 50% of the benefit level for the federal SNAP, to be effective July 1, 2012.

-AREN Lifetime Limit - The Department implemented a \$750 lifetime limit for the Additional Requirements - Emergent Needs (AREN) program.
+AREN Lifetime Limit - The Department implemented a \$750 lifetime limit for the AREN program.
 All AREN payments issued to any adult recipient since April 2001 would be counted against the lifetime limit.
 Exceptions were granted only when the household's health and safety would be in imminent danger.
 All AREN payments were to be issued directly to a vendor.

 CEAP Suspension - The Department suspended the consolidated Emergency Assistance Program (CEAP) through June 30, 2012 due to exhaustion of state program funds.
-Staff manually denied all CEAP applications that were not processed or in pending status prior to January 1, 2012
+Staff manually denied all CEAP applications that were not processed or in pending status prior to January 1, 2012 protocol would be expanded statewide in July 2012.

 A pilot to eliminate issuance of EBT replacement cards in local offices began in the Access Spokane offices for a six-month period.
 The majority of EBT replacement cards were to be issued by the vendor via mail, with limited and clearly defined emergency exception criteria for local office issuance.
-If the pilot was successful, the EBT replacement card mailing protocol would be expanded statewide in July 2012.
+If the pilot was successful, the EBT replacement card mailing